faenrandir/a_careful_examination/documents/about_apostates/the_shunning_key.md

     More accounts may be found in the document [How those who leave the LDS Church are viewed](https://docs.google.com/viewer?url=https://github.com/faenrandir/a_careful_examination/raw/38add16337d40ad79fd89272c65df57cee254854/documents/about_apostates/how_those_who_leave_are_viewed.pdf) under the section "Examples of how people are treated who leave the Church".
 Many other anecdotes can be found on the [exmormon subreddit](https://www.reddit.com/r/exmormon).

-[^taughtinmanuals]: The directive to shun faith-killers was repeated [in the 1995 Ensign](https://www.lds.org/ensign/1995/01/i-have-a-question?lang=eng) and is in the [current Book of Mormon Teacher Resource Manual](https://www.lds.org/manual/book-of-mormon-teacher-resource-manual/alma-30-35?lang=eng).
+[^taughtinmanuals]: The directive to shun faith-killers was repeated [in the 1995 Ensign](https://www.lds.org/ensign/1995/01/i-have-a-question?lang=eng) and is in the [2000 Book of Mormon Teacher Resource Manual]({{ "/documents/about_apostates/shun_faith_killers/2000-bom-teacher-resource-manual-shun-faith-killers.pdf" | relative_url }}) which was [the official seminary manual](https://web.archive.org/web/20130523181426/https://www.lds.org/manual/book-of-mormon-teacher-resource-manual/) until [October 2017](https://www.lds.org/bc/content/ldsorg/seminary-institute/PDFs/manuals/book-of-mormon-seminary-teacher-manual-2017_lessons%201-42.pdf)

-[^synonymous]: The [New Testament Student Manual](https://www.lds.org/manual/new-testament-student-manual/1-john-2-john-3-john-and-jude/chapter-52-1-john-2-john-3-john-and-jude?lang=eng) uses the terms "antichrist" and "deceiver" somewhat synonymously with those described by Elder Ballard in his talk on false prophets and false teachers in its discussion of 2 John 1:7-10.
+[^synonymous]: The current [New Testament Student Manual](https://www.lds.org/manual/new-testament-student-manual/1-john-2-john-3-john-and-jude/chapter-52-1-john-2-john-3-john-and-jude?lang=eng), uses the terms "antichrist" and "deceiver" somewhat synonymously with those described by Elder Ballard in his talk on false prophets and false teachers in its discussion of 2 John 1:7-10.

 [^pleasesendmaterial]: If you are aware of any material that contradicts this claim, please notify me so I can update this article.